-This chapter requires at least macOS 10.13.3 and QLab 4.1.7.
+This chapter requires QLab 4.1.7 or later and macOS 10.13.3 or later.
 Some examples may require adjustment, or may not work properly, in later versions of QLab or macOS.
-Unfortunately, the future of Quartz Composer is uncertain which makes projects such as these slightly unpredictable.
+Quartz Composer, which this chapter relies upon, is no longer supported by Apple which makes projects such as these slightly unpredictable.
 This chapter is not compatible with QLab 3.

 Three video features which are not included in QLab are:

 - The ability to add more than one video effect to a Video cue.